CartoDB/carto-vl/docs/guides/11-add-widgets.md

 ## Add widgets

-**Widgets** often provide additional information about a dataset that is not symbolized on a map to facilitate understanding and exploration.
+[**Widgets**](https://carto.com/help/glossary/#widget) provide additional information about a dataset that is not symbolized on a map to facilitate understanding and exploration.
 On an election map, you can style the map by the winner, but also provide additional information from the data, for example, how many total votes did each party receive?
 Or, how many people voted?

-The first thing you need to know to create widgets is the concept of **variables**.
+The first thing you need to know to create widgets is the concept of [**variables**](https://carto.com/help/glossary/#variable).
 A variable is a name in a CARTO VL visualization that has an expression bound to it.
 It's simply a way to name expressions to be referenced later.
 For example, let's say there was a magic function that returned our widget information like `myWidgetExpression()`, how do we actually get that information?

 Firstly, we'll need to bind that expression to a new name so our visualization could be created like this: